Skip to content

 fetch: http://192.168.122.149:8080: Operation timed out

-Connection refused on localhost, timeout on the VM’s own IP.
-The conmon process IS listening on port 8080 (sockstat confirms it), but the connection doesn’t reach the container.
+Localhost returned connection refused, and the VM’s own IP timed out.
+The conmon process is listening on port 8080 (sockstat confirms it), but the connection still does not reach the container.

-What happens: conmon binds the port to reserve it, but the actual traffic routing relies on pf rdr rules.
-Locally-generated packets hit the conmon socket instead of going through pf’s redirect.
-Setting net.pf.filter_local=1 doesn’t fix it.
+My working theory is that conmon binds the port to reserve it, while the actual traffic routing depends on pf rdr rules.
+Locally generated packets hit the conmon socket instead of taking the redirect path.
+Setting net.pf.filter_local=1 did not change that behavior.

 From another container on the same network, port forwarding works fine: